tmobile/magentaA11y/_checklist-native/carousel.md

     }
     ```
 ### Announcements
-  - “In list” or “Showing slides x of y” are common announcements to give screen readers context of layout
+  - “Showing slides x of y” are common announcements to give screen readers context of layout
   - “Custom actions available.
 Swipe up or down to change slides” – common custom actions announcement

 ## Android

+## Developer notes
+- A carousel is a list of related content items as a horizontal slideshow
+- There are a variety of implementation alternatives for a carousel.
+At least one of the options in the above success criteria for navigating through the elements/slides must be available
+- Slides cannot automatically start rotating through carousel unless there is a pause/stop button
+- Consider the number of slides/elements in carousel when choosing implementation.
+Swiping right through the slides of a very large number of slides to get to the next element past the carousel would not be a good user experience.
+- The container around the carousel on Android can be an alternative for the user to bypass all the slides.
+The user can enter the container to navigate through the slides, or swipe to the next element past the container.
-- When navigating to a carousel using assistive technology, it should first focus on the entire carousel container
+  - When navigating to a carousel with the screen reader, it should first focus on the entire carousel container
-- Each carousel may have a different number of items, so the label reads out the total amount of items and the current item in focus
+  - Each carousel may have a different number of items, so the label includes the total amount of items and the current item in focus
   - Then, activating the carousel container focuses on the first carousel item
   - Two finger swipe rt or left navigates through the slides putting focus on the next slide in the order
+- Alternate implementation to swiping through carousel: Change the slides with interactive page control dots and dynamically announce all the content in the slide along with page index (without focus on slides, just on the dots)

 ### Name
 - Programmatic name of any interactive element describes it's purpose.